Christie Brinkley’s Cucumber Pic Sparks Penis Comments

 Sometimes, you get what you ask for.

-Christie Brinkley has sparked some interesting comments from an Instagram update that appeared to be playing with fire – in the most light-hearted way.
+Christie Brinkley has sparked some interesting comments from an Instagram update that appeared to be playing with fire in the most lighthearted way.
 The Sports Illustrated alum took to the platform earlier today with an update straight from her garden.
-The blonde sent out quite a few images, although all showed her enjoying the sunshine and showcasing a collection of produce.
+The blonde sent out quite a few images, although all of the photos showed her enjoying the sunshine and showcasing a collection of produce.

 The model was photographed looking her usual perky self.
-Christie was rocking a trendy and athletic outfit comprised of bright red leggings paired with a casual gray jumper that seemed to be sending fans a reminder: this model may be 65 years old, but her sexy cleavage is right up there with the 20-somethings.
-The photos did not, however, seem geared towards flaunting the model’s curves suggestively.
-Plenty of adult references were going on elsewhere.
+Christie was rocking a trendy and athletic outfit comprised of bright red leggings paired with a casual gray jumper that seemed to remind fans that she may be 65-years-old, but her sexy cleavage is right up there with the 20-somethings.
+She did not seem to intend, however, to flaunt her curves suggestively through the photos.
+Plenty of adult references were made elsewhere.

 Christie’s first photo showed her grinning for the camera as she held a bunch of radishes and a fairly enormous cucumber that she mentioned in her caption with a bit of a well-known phrase.
 While the reference was a risqué one, Christie’s innocent and bright smile seemed to contrast the naughty feel.
-The bombshell was looking upbeat and fresh-faced, with nothing but that cleavage-flashing upping the ante.
+The bombshell was looking upbeat and fresh-faced and seemed to up the ante with her cleavage flashing.
 All the star’s photos showed her with the oversized vegetable, although some did include a four-legged friend.

 This one was just too good to resist for Christie’s fans.
 Comments centering around the adult cucumber reference poured in.